lamikr/rocm_sdk_builder/README.md

 ## Supported GPUs

-This project has been so far tested with the following AMD GPUs:
+This project has been so far tested with the following AMD Radeon GPUs:

 - AMD RX 7900 XTX (gfx1100)
 - AMD RX 7800 XT (gfx1101)